james-and-emma/wedding-pages/location.md

 {% google_map width="100%" %}

-* Driving
+### Driving

 There is limited parking available at Zion Church, so please use the car park at the nearby Royal British Legion (see the map above).

+### Train

+The nearest railway stations to Zion Church are Bristol Parkway or Filton Abbey Wood.

-* Train (incl. getting from Parkway/Abbey Wood - give taxi numbers)
+* Getting from Parkway/Abbey Wood - give taxi numbers

 * Short drive from Zion to reception.